 Meta rolls out Scam Protection

 Meta has rolled out new scam protection tools for WhatsApp and Messenger to help users—especially older adults—stay safe from fraud and manipulation.
-These updates include AI-powered scam detection, screen-sharing alerts, and stronger account security options.
+These updates include AI-powered scam detection, screen-sharing alerts, and stronger account security options, which are crucial as threats like LANDFALL spyware and Samsung zero-day vulnerabilities continue to emerge, exposing users to potential zero-click exploits.

 Meta’s latest safety push targets the growing wave of scams across messaging platforms.
 On WhatsApp, users now receive alerts when they attempt to share their screen during video calls with unknown contacts—a tactic scammers often use to steal sensitive data like bank details or verification codes (Techworm The Hacker News).